moneil/DSKTool/README.md

 After performing the above test you can enable TLS to your local computer.

 1. Go to [https://ngrok.io](https://ngrok.com/download)
-2. Sign up for an account if you don't already have one and login
+2. Sign up for a free account if you don't already have one and login
-3. Download the installer for you system [https://ngrok.com/download](https://ngrok.com/download)
+3. Download the installer for your system [https://ngrok.com/download](https://ngrok.com/download)
 4. Visit [https://dashboard.ngrok.com/get-started/setup](https://dashboard.ngrok.com/get-started/setup) and copy your authtoken
 5. Expand ngrok into your applications folder
 6. In a terminal cd to your ngrok directory and enter `$ ./ngrok authtoken <your authtoken>`